All Products

 use OSS\Core\OssException;

 // Obtain access credentials from environment variables.
-Before you run the sample code, make sure that you specified the OSS_ACCESS_KEY_ID and OSS_ACCESS_KEY_SECRET environment variables.
+Before you run this sample code, make sure that the OSS_ACCESS_KEY_ID and OSS_ACCESS_KEY_SECRET environment variables are set.

 $endpoint = "https://oss-cn-hangzhou.aliyuncs.com";

-// Specify the name of the bucket.
+// Specify the bucket name.

 $bucket= "yourBucketName";

-// Set the ACL of the bucket to private.
+// Set the bucket ACL to private.

 $acl = OssClient::OSS_ACL_TYPE_PRIVATE;